 They are normally prescribed for people with a long-term (chronic) productive cough.
 If you have a productive cough, your lungs make a lot of mucus (sputum) and you cough this up.
 Examples of people who may have a chronic productive cough include people with chronic obstructive pulmonary disease (COPD) and people with cystic fibrosis.

 If you have COPD, they are most likely to help if you have moderate or severe COPD and have frequent or bad flare-ups (exacerbations).
 The number of flare-ups of symptoms tends to be less in people who take a mucolytic.

 Dornase alfa is usually only prescribed for people with cystic fibrosis who have a reduced lung capacity.
-As well as helping to make it easier to cough up thick mucus, it is also thought to improve how well the lungs work; it also limits any further damage to the lungs.
+It helps to make it easier to cough up thick mucus, and is thought to improve how well the lungs work.
+It also limits any further damage to the lungs.
 This medicine is usually started by a doctor who specialises in treating patients with cystic fibrosis.
 Mannitol is an alternative for people with cystic fibrosis who can't take dornase alpha.

 How should I take mucolytics?

 Mucolytics work best when they are taken regularly.

 Carbocisteine and erdosteine are usually taken twice a day by adults.
 Your doctor may stop these medicines if you have taken them for one month and they don't seem to be helping your symptoms.
 Children may need to take these medicines three or four times a day.

 Dornase alfa is taken by breathing it into the lungs once or twice a day, using a machine called a nebuliser.
 Mannitol is taken by breathing it in from a hand-held inhaler.